owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ```

 When working on finding and fixing the fold bug, we can use the
-printed _size_ and _seed_ values to deterministically run the exact
+printed _size_ and _seed_ values to deterministically rerun the test
-same test case over and over.
+with the exact same inputs.

 ### Clip Occurence